colymba/silverstripe-restfulapi/CONFIG.md

 * SilverStripe Classes and fields name are UpperCamelCase
 * The client api uses lowerCamelCase variable.
 * Results are returned in a JSON root with the requested model as key (plurialized when returning mulitple results)

+You can define an `onBeforeSerialize()` function on your model to add/remove field to your model before being serialized (e.g. remove Password from Member).

 Config | Type | Info | Default
 --- | :---: | --- | ---